MiamiOH-CSE274/06_BST_Lab/README.md

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?

 Recursion is not simply a thing you have to learn to pass a class, it is an extremely useful resource that is used to solve problems simply and efficiently.
+Also please go over 6.7 and 6.9 in class.